An algebra over the operad of posets and structural binomial identities: Acknowledgements

 We thank Elton P. Hsu for carefully reading the section on probability.
-We thank Max Hopkings and Isaias Marin Gaviria for several discussions.
-Further we thank Raman Sanyal for suggesting the reference \cite{crt} and the anonymous referee(s) for pointing us to the papers \cite{algo}, \cite{beginning} and \cite{prior}.
-MB was funded through the Royal Society grant URF$\setminus$R1$\setminus$20147.
-ERDC was funded by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2020R1C1C1A0100826).
-This project started while ERDC worked at NewSci Labs and he thanks them for their hospitality.
+We thank Max Hopkings, Isaias Marin Gaviria, and Mario Sanchez for several discussions.
+We thank John Baez for online discussions about binomial identities and Theo Johnson-Freyd for discussions about the units of the operad of series-parallel posets.
+Furthermore, we thank Raman Sanyal for suggesting the reference \cite{crt}, and the anonymous referee(s) for many helpful comments and for pointing us to the papers \cite{algo}, \cite{beginning} and \cite{prior}.
+The second author was funded through the Royal Society grant URF$\setminus$R1$\setminus$20147.
+The third author was funded by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2020R1C1C1A0100826).
+This project started while the third author worked at NewSci Labs and he thanks them for their hospitality.